odant/conan-jscript/src/doc/api/http2.md

   * `paddingStrategy` {number} The strategy used for determining the amount of padding to use for `HEADERS` and `DATA` frames. **Default:**
     `http2.constants.PADDING_STRATEGY_NONE`.
 Value may be one of:
-    * `http2.constants.PADDING_STRATEGY_NONE`: Specifies that no padding is to be applied.
+    * `http2.constants.PADDING_STRATEGY_NONE`: No padding is applied.
-    * `http2.constants.PADDING_STRATEGY_MAX`: Specifies that the maximum
-      amount of padding, as determined by the internal implementation, is to be applied.
+    * `http2.constants.PADDING_STRATEGY_MAX`: The maximum amount of padding, determined by the internal implementation, is applied.
-    * `http2.constants.PADDING_STRATEGY_CALLBACK`: Specifies that the user
-      provided `options.selectPadding()` callback is to be used to determine the amount of padding.
-    * `http2.constants.PADDING_STRATEGY_ALIGNED`: Will *attempt* to apply
+    * `http2.constants.PADDING_STRATEGY_ALIGNED`: Attempts to apply enough
-      enough padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
-For each frame, however, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
-If this maximum is less than the calculated amount needed to ensure alignment, the maximum will be used and the total frame length will *not* necessarily be aligned at 8 bytes.
+      padding to ensure that the total frame length, including the 9-byte header, is a multiple of 8.
+For each frame, there is a maximum allowed number of padding bytes that is determined by current flow control state and settings.
+If this maximum is less than the calculated amount needed to ensure alignment, the maximum is used and the total frame length is not necessarily aligned at 8 bytes.
   * `peerMaxConcurrentStreams` {number} Sets the maximum number of concurrent streams for the remote peer as if a `SETTINGS` frame had been received.
 Will be overridden if the remote peer sets its own value for